OCA/social/mail_template_multi_report/README.rst

 2. In the email template form view, go to the Advanced Settings tab.
 3. Add extra reports in the Other Reports field.

-The other reports added to the template do not support legacy reports such as rml.
-Only qweb reports are available for now.

 If the field Condition is filled, then the report will attached depending on the evaluation of the condition.